 4. Ability in Utilizing Self-Sufficiency in Life

 Economic self-sufficiency in life is one of the King of Thailand's major teachings.
 In both curricular and extra-curricular activities, students are taught principles of self-sufficiency.
-For example, in art and music classes, students are taught how to create their own art forms and music and musical instruments.
+For example, in art and music classes, students are taught how to create their art forms and music and musical instruments.

 5. Ability in Utilizing Technology

 As a newly industrialized nation, the utilization of technology is extremely important for Thailand's increased sustained economic growth as an ASEAN nation.
 All students from grade one have computer science classes in which they learn about computers and their role in the information technology world of today.
-The latest technology is also unveiled in all science and home economic classes.
+The latest technology is also unveiled in all science and home economics classes.

 As I observed second graders take tests in Thai, English, Chinese, math, science, health, social studies, computer science, Christianity, and art and music during my three days of monitoring tests, I gained a much better appreciation of what teaching and learning in a Catholic school entail.
 I also gained a better understanding of how the school was utilizing the academic curriculum and extra-curricular activities to achieve its student guiding principles and to develop the important abilities of student learners.